Mon - Sun: 24 hours.

 • Don’t supply equipment to make moving items in the workplace easier.

-Essentially, if your employer fails to assess the risks involved with manual handling or doesn’t implement safety measures where risks have been identified, you could be eligible to start a claim.
+Essentially, if your employer fails to assess the risks involved in manual handling or neglects to implement safety measures after identifying risks, you could be eligible to start a claim.

 Common Injuries Caused By Poor Manual Handling